 Fruit and vegetables

-With dietary fibre to help you feel fuller for longer, eating plenty of vegies and a couple of pieces of fruit a day can help you achieve a healthy weight and lower cholesterol.
-Due to their high phytonutrient content, fruit and vegies also offer high antioxidant activity, which decreases the risk of cardiovascular disease.
+With dietary fibre to help you feel fuller for longer, eating plenty of veggies and a couple of pieces of fruit a day can help you achieve a healthy weight and lower cholesterol.
+Due to their high phytonutrient content, fruit and veggies also offer high antioxidant activity, which decreases the risk of cardiovascular disease.

-Spinach, kale, chard and other dark green vegies are rich sources of many vitamins and minerals, such as folate, which can help reduce high levels of homocysteine (an amino acid that can be a risk factor for heart disease).
-Vegies are also packed with fibre, which helps reduce ‘bad’ LDL cholesterol.
+Spinach, kale, chard and other dark green veggies are rich sources of many vitamins and minerals, such as folate, which can help reduce high levels of homocysteine (an amino acid that can be a risk factor for heart disease).
+Veggies are also packed with fibre, which helps reduce ‘bad’ LDL cholesterol.